msmaslova/disney-princess-analytics/README.md

   Ariel and Cinderella dominate TikTok hashtag views by millions.

 - **Hair Color Influence:**
-  Surprisingly, red-haired princesses have the highest average popularity scores.
+  White-hairs princesses have the highest average popularity scores.

 - **Impact of Solo Songs:**
   Princesses with solo songs tend to score higher in popularity and media attention.